Within your project, add a collaborator in Workspace

 - Works on paper and paintings are sold un-framed unless the frame is intrinsic to the artwork.
 Photography is sold print only, or can be fabricated to plexiglass.

 - Any un-stretched paintings will be noted in the artwork details

 - CBCA may arrange for an un-stretched painting to be stretched for an additional fee

-- Contact CBCA for framing requests and recommendations
+- Contact CBCA for framing requests, fabrication requests, and recommendations

 Browse over 5,000 paintings, works on paper, mixed media, photography, sculpture, video, and installation.
 Favorite artworks or add artwork to your project to share with friends and colleagues.